mortazavilab/PyWGCNA/tutorials/Data_format.md

 </table>
 </div>

-#### Gene Information
+#### <a name="gene_meta"></a>Gene metadata

-The gene information is a table which contains additional information about each genes.
+The gene metadata is a table which contains additional information about each gene, such as gene biotype or gene length.
+Each row should represent a gene and each column should represent a gene feature, where the first columns contains the same gene identifier that was used in the gene expression matrix
-First column should be your index which should be the same name as first column of gene expression data (gene ID).
+The rows should be in the same order as the columns of the gene expression matrix, or the user can specify `order=False`.

 <div>
 <table border="1" class="dataframe">